praveenhm/Generative-AI/docs/docker.md

 # To run a Python container interactively, use the -it flags and attach a shell, like bash:

-docker run -it python:latest bash
+docker run --name py3 -it python:latest bash